How to Control Moles and Voles

 will rarely see the dead animal.

-Important caution for gardeners- Poisoned bait in the garden can also
+Important caution for gardeners- Poisoned bait in the garden gets

-get into the soil your crops use.
-We do not recommend poison baits in the
+into the soil your crops use.
+We do not recommend poison baits in the garden.

 Sonic Devices- These devices produce an ultrasonic sound, undetectable

 to the human ear.
 Placed in active tunnel areas, it is effective.
-Trouble
+The trouble

 is, the moles move to your neighbors' yard and garden.
 Turn the device off,